AyrA/BasicKit/README.md

 This file makes all items machine-craftable only.

-# Overrides
+# For Mod Developers

-To override a certain recipe of your mod to be available ffor hand crafting, give it the category `ayras-no-crafting-challenge`
+To override a certain recipe of your mod to be available for hand crafting, give it the category `ayras-no-crafting-challenge`